 Lastly, the small beach town of St. Kilda is definitely worth a visit.
 You can relax on the beach with views of the Melbourne skyline or enjoy drinks and a meal at one of many beachside restaurants.

-Sydney is conveniently located next to many unique weekend getaway locations.
-Whether you live in the city and want a relaxing escape, or are visiting and want to expand the amount of New South Wales you see, you won't be disappointed by the Sydney weekend getaway options available.
+As you can see, there are many Sydney weekend getaways to experience.
+Whether you live in the city and want a relaxing escape or are visiting and want to expand the amount of New South Wales you see, you won't be disappointed by the getaway options available!

 For more interesting articles about Australia, read: